January 27, 2025

 Extended Transmission Lifespan and Reliability

 Reducing the amount of slippage during transmission operation reduces wear and tear on the transmission’s internal components.
-This reduced friction leads to lower operating temperatures, which is crucial in maintaining the integrity of the transmission over time.
-Vehicles with lock-up converters tend to have fewer transmission-related issues, leading to lower maintenance costs and longer intervals between repairs.
+This reduced friction lowers operating temperatures, which is crucial for maintaining the transmission's integrity over time.
+Vehicles with lock-up converters tend to experience fewer transmission-related issues, resulting in lower maintenance costs and longer intervals between repairs.

 Finding the Best Transmission Shops